EmmaLawlor/hangman/README.md

 ### Validation Testing

-The run.py file of this repository was checked using the [Pep8Online](http://pep8online.com/) validator.
-The validator returned a number of errors for lines of code being too long, over 79 characters, as seen here.
+Both Python files of this repository were checked using the [Pep8Online](http://pep8online.com/) validator.

+1. The run.py file returned a number of errors for lines of code being too long, over 79 characters, as seen here.

 ![image](https://user-images.githubusercontent.com/84344402/135769749-385a30a8-2f20-4b70-8a26-34168ac6e5a6.png)